urstrulyPrateeK/Chhavinity/README.md

-# Chhavinity - Chat Application
+# Chhavinity - Chat Application with Stream

 A full-stack chat application built with React.js frontend and Node.js backend.